budostylz/e15/Independent-Study/README.md

 ## Webpack Demo

-### Lets start with our Previous p1 project.
+### Lets start with our Previous p1 project below.

 ![p1](https://github.com/budostylz/e15/blob/master/Independent-Study/images/webpack-standalone/js/image00PNG.PNG)

-### The first step downloading node.js.
+### The first step is downloading node.js.
 You can check to see if it's on your system.

 ```ubuntu
 node -v